 The 2023 Thurston County Point in Time Homeless Census found that 740 individuals were experiencing homelessness - living unsheltered, in a vehicle, or in emergency or transitional housing.
 While this is a 26% decrease from the high of 995 individuals in 2020, it is estimated that the total number is missing many people who did not consent to being surveyed or are staying with friends and family or in a jail or hospital.

-Of the homeless population, approximately 34% were unsheltered (or living in places not meant for human habitation such as cars, tents, parks, sidewalks, abandoned buildings, or on the street) in 2015.
+Approximately 59% of homeless individuals were unsheltered in 2022.
+Unsheltered means living in places not meant for human habitation such as cars, tents, parks, sidewalks, abandoned buildings, or on the street.

 The number of public school students experiencing homelessness increased approximately 22 percent between the 2021-2022 and 2022-2023 school years.
 The 2022-2023 total of 1,265 students experiencing homelessness is still below the high seen in the 2018-2019 school year of 1,362 students.